World Storytelling Day

 “Of course,” said the librarian, “we are the perfect place for stories.
 After all, our books contain millions of stories!
 Be welcome!
 I will personally invite people in the coming weeks.”

-And so, on the evening of March 20, the library stayed open.
-The lights were dimmed, adults trickled in.
+And so, the library stayed open on the evening of March 20.
+The lights were dimmed, and adults trickled in.
 On the 2nd floor, two storytellers told their stories between walls of books.

 Some days later, one of the storytellers got a call.

 “We have had so many great reactions to the evening of stories you held.
-Could you do this once more in a couple of weeks?”
+Would it be possible for you to do this once more in a couple of weeks?”

 3. Tell the Story of a Local Landmark

-The hill had always been there.
-With the two boulders on top, the big one and the little one.
-Everybody knew Boulder Hill, but not many people knew the story of the two boulders.
+The hill had always been there, with the two boulders on top—the big one and the little one.
+Everybody knew Boulder Hill, but not many knew the story of the two boulders.

 The storyteller was lucky.
-The sun shone, there was no rain, and the city parks filled up.
+The sun shone, no rain, and the city parks filled up.
 Around and on Boulder Hill, people sat down to picnic, drink a glass of wine, and relax.

-And so when he announced that he would tell the story of the boulders on Boulder Hill, quite a lot of people moved in a little closer.
+So when he announced that he would tell the story of the boulders on Boulder Hill, quite a few people moved closer.

 4. Do a Story Walk